Book online 24/7 or Call or Text 727-213-8811

 There are no guarantees that your skin will take the pigment better with the adjustments, but we can usually make it better.
 If it still heals like nothing was done after the touchup, then your skin probably just kicks out the pigment too easily and permanent makeup won't work for you.

-Maybe.
+Depends.
 We do minor corrections.
-You can text a photo to 727-213-8801 so we can decide if you are eligible.
+You can text a photo to 727-213-8811 so we can decide if you are eligible.
 We may need you to come in for a consultation so we can take a look face to face.

 Brows take 6 weeks to heal properly.
 Most of the big changes occur in the first 3 weeks.
 Read more about the aftercare below.